Facial Action Unit Detection via Adaptive Attention and Relation: Introduction

 \section{Introduction}

-Facial action unit (AU) detection has recently attracted increasing attention in the communities of computer vision and affective computing~\cite{li2018eac,shao2018deep,niu2019local,li2019semantic}, as it plays a critical role in the applications of human-robot interaction and digital entertainment.
-Each facial AU is associated with one or more local muscle actions and captures fine-grained expression details, as defined in the Facial Action Coding System (FACS)~\cite{ekman1997face}.
-AUs can spatially co-occur in certain expressions or can be mutually exclusive in any expression.
-Besides, each AU is dynamically changed across consecutive frames.
-However, most existing AU detection works have not thoroughly exploited the spatial and temporal relations among AUs, due to their limited capacities of relation learning and representation learning.
+\IEEEPARstart{F}{acial} action unit (AU) detection has recently attracted increasing attention in the communities of computer vision and affective computing~\cite{li2018eac,shao2018deep,niu2019local,li2019semantic}, due to the extensive applications in relevant areas like medical care and digital entertainment.
+Each facial AU is associated with one or more local muscle actions, as defined in the facial action coding system (FACS)~\cite{ekman1997face}.
+The subtle appearance changes caused by AUs are different across facial identities and expressions.
+Besides, different AUs are often spatially co-occurred or mutually exclusive in certain expressions, and adjacent video frames often have similar AUs.
+In literature AU detection has remained a challenging problem due to the difficulty of modeling the subtlety, diversity, and dynamics of AUs.